SEKOIA-IO/sol-query-library/README.md

-# SKQL Query Library
+# SOL Query Library

 ## Overview

-The Sekoia Query Language (SKQL) is used across by the Sekoia platform for both security analytics and threat hunting use-cases.
+The Sekoia Query Language (SOL) is used across by the Sekoia platform for both security analytics and threat hunting use-cases.

-This repository contains both guidance and real examples of SKQL queries.
+This repository contains both guidance and real examples of SOL queries.

-## The Anatomy of a SKQL Query
+## The Anatomy of a SOL Query

-A SKQL query consists of a sequence of statements connected by the **Pipe** (`|`) operator, where the output of one statement serves as the input for the next.
+A SOL query consists of a sequence of statements connected by the **Pipe** (`|`) operator, where the output of one statement serves as the input for the next.
 The **Pipe** operator allows you to build complex queries from a series of simple, modular steps.

 Queries reference different types of data held within the Sekoia platform as **Tables**. **Tables** hold **Datasources**.
 Each **Datasource** has defined properties.
 Typically, but not always, a **Table** is defined in the first line of a query